Jest integration

 Testing with mock

-Each public method available from Async Storage
+Each public method available from Async Storage is

 a mock function, that you can test

-for certain condition, for example, if .getItem
+for certain condition, for example, if .getItem has been called with a

 specific arguments: